-Casseroles have long been a classic way for combining all of the above into one dish, but the vast majority of the time, meat has been the central protein source.
-(I can smell the Hamburger Helper cheeseburger casserole of my childhood if I close my eyes hard enough.)
-Here’s a reason why it’s worth going veg even if you eat meat: incorporating vegetarian protein sources such as chickpeas, beans, or lentils into your casserole works as both a fiber and protein source.
-It’s the food equivalent to a two-in-one shampoo-conditioner—but like, actually beneficial and effective.
+Here's a reason why it's worth going vegetarian even if you eat meat: Incorporating vegetarian protein sources such as chickpeas, beans, or lentils into your casserole works as both a fiber and protein source.
+It's the food equivalent to a two-in-one shampoo-conditioner—but like, actually beneficial and effective.

-If you’re searching for some dinnertime inspiration, look no further than the 10 vegetarian casserole recipes rounded up here.
-These aren’t the tuna noodle casseroles of your youth.
-The casseroles featured below are smart takes you might not have thought of—and they’re well-rounded enough to work as a complete meal—no side salad necessary.
+If you're searching for some dinner time inspiration, look no further than the 16 vegetarian casserole recipes rounded up here.
+These aren't the tuna noodle casseroles of your youth.
+The casseroles featured below are smart takes you might not have thought of—and they're well-rounded enough to work as a complete meal—no side salad necessary.

 While this casserole is completely meat-free, it does contain eggs and dairy, which makes it vegetarian but not vegan.
 If you do eat eggs, it works as either a breakfast or dinner casserole.
 This dish is also made with artichoke hearts (canned works perfectly), kalamata olives, bell pepper, tomato, feta cheese, and a few key spices.